adangert/JoustMania/README.md

  * There are three teams in this mode

+ ### Traitor
+ * Three teams face off against one another, however there is a traitor on every team
+ * Traitors are on a secret fourth team
+ * If you controller vibrates during the start countdown you are a traitor

  ### Werewolfs (one controller red, the rest white)
  * Hidden werewolfs are selected at the beginning of the game.
  * When the countdown starts the werewolf will feel a vibration, letting that player know they are a werewolf